lsst-dm/dm_dev_guide/stack/lsstsw.rst

    ``EUPS_PATH`` to point to it.

 #. :command:`lsst-build` right now periodically runs from :command:`cron` and
-   builds the ``master`` branch any time it changes.
+   builds the ``main`` branch any time it changes.
 The results end up in :file:`~lsstsw/stack`.  each build is EUPS-tagged with a unique build number (e.g., ``b1``, ``b2``, ``b3``, ...).
 The latest build gets EUPS tagged as ``current``.
 There's no more need to run ``submitRelease``, since